 Kogod School of Business

-Welcome to the Business Talk, a global podcast series that highlights distinguished faculty members and their impactful scholarly contributions.
+Deepak: Welcome to the Business Talk, a global podcast series that highlights distinguished faculty members and their impactful scholarly contributions.
 I'm Deepak, your host from India.

 Before we begin, here is a brief profile.

-Professor Heli’s research explores how leaders turn difficult workplace conversations into opportunities for growth and collaboration.
+Professor Blunden’s research explores how leaders turn difficult workplace conversations into opportunities for growth and collaboration.
 Bridging advice, feedback, voice, and virtual work, she examines how everyday interactions shape effectiveness and relationships within organizations.

 Her research has appeared in leading journals and has been featured in outlets such as Harvard Business Review, The New York Times, The Economist, CNBC, and Forbes.